Have you been hit with a tax bill that you don’t agree with?

 You can at this stage request permission to transfer your case back to IRS Appeals.
 Or, you can ask for an extension to the 90-day deadline in writing.

 As long as you respond to the notice within the stated timeframe, the IRS may consider reversing its action, after taking all facts into consideration.
-But this is never easy and you require the help of an experienced tax resolution expert.
+But this is never easy and you require the help of an experienced tax resolution specialist.

 Another option is to pay up the amount stated in the tax bill and then file a claim for a refund later.
 If the refund is denied, you can then hire a tax attorney to sue the IRS for a refund.